Skip to main content

 Overview

 One of the most common compensations awarded in negligence lawsuits is for pain and suffering.
 In our society, we often hear the term but may not understand what it is.
-If you have been involved in an accident caused by someone else’s negligence, it is important to understand what the term means and how it could affect a potential lawsuit.
+If someone else’s negligence caused you to be involved in an accident, it’s important for you to understand the meaning of the term and how it might impact a potential lawsuit.

 Pain And Suffering